-Jimbour State School has a proud tradition of providing high quality education for almost 150 years.
-We believe that a culture of positive relationships and high expectations are the foundation to our student's success.
+Jimbour State School has a proud tradition of providing high quality education for the past 150 years (1873 - 2023).
+We believe that a culture of positive relationships and high expectations are the foundation to our student and community success.

 Jimbour State School has five core values it seeks to instil in all staff and students.
 These are Safety, Respect, Responsibility, Resilience and a strong desire to be a willing Learner.
 These values underpin the development of this Student Code of Conduct.